microsoft/vscode-docs/blogs/2016/04/04/vscode-at-build.md

 [Channel 9's coverage of //build/ 2016](https://channel9.msdn.com/Events/Build/2016) is a great resource to learn more about VS Code and technologies (Cordova, Ionic, C++, C#) where VS Code is a good match for a high performance editor.
 Browse or search for your area of interest and we're sure you'll find a relevant presentation or panel.

+## VS Code Extensions

+There were also several new VS Code extensions released at //build:

+* [C/C++ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) - Complete C/C++ language support including code-editing and debugging.
+* [Visual Studio Team Services](https://marketplace.visualstudio.com/items?itemName=ms-vsts.team) - Monitor builds and manage pull requests and work items for Team Services Git repositories.
+* [NativeScript](https://marketplace.visualstudio.com/items?itemName=Telerik.nativescript) - NativeScript support for Visual Studio Code.

+Visit the VS Code [Extensions Marketplace](https://marketplace.visualstudio.com/VSCode) to learn more about these and other useful extensions.

 ## 1.0 Release

 We're very excited about the upcoming VS Code 1.0 release on April 14th.
 We've come a long way since the initial preview release last year at //build/ 2015.
-But don't wait until then, you can download the [Insider's build](http://code.visualstudio.com/download?insiders=true) to today.
+But don't wait until then, you can download the [Insider's build](http://code.visualstudio.com/download?insiders=true) today.

 Wade Anderson, VS Code Team Member <br>
 [@waderyan_](https://twitter.com/waderyan_)